 Minimizes Urinary Tract Infections

-This is the percent of patients that sustained a urinary tract infection.
-UTI's are considered to be a barometer of nursing care .
-UTI's are routinely linked to poor nursing care.
-However, this datapoint can be skewed for certain nursing homes due to inconsistent reporting standards for urinary tract infections.
+This datapoint is a measure of the percentage of long-term care patients that suffered from a urinary tract infection.
+UTI's may be a sign of worse hygiene protocols.
+Nevertheless, this metric may be misleading for certain facilities due to varying reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication